Anya1090944/rdm/README.md

-The invention of the movable-type printing press by Johannes Gutenberg around 1440 revolutionized the spread of information in Europe.
+The Battle of Hastings in 1066 saw the Norman conquest of England.